jtjtjr/project8/README.md

 For us:

+Make sure Java 17+ is installed

-Download source code, extract it
+Download source code from repository, extract it

 Download [Java database connector jar file (version 9.2.0)](https://dev.mysql.com/downloads/connector/j/?os=26), put in CODE folder

-Open command shell, do:
-ssh -L localhost:60000:localhost:60000 (last name)@cs506x08.cs.wisc.edu
-(this allows you to connect to the VM with the MySQL server)
+Open command shell, cd into Project_08 directory and do: ssh -L localhost:60000:localhost:60000 (last name)@cs506x08.cs.wisc.edu (this allows you to connect to the VM with the MySQL server)

 Make sure Docker Desktop is running

-Open .bat file (.sh for Mac/Linux)
+Open run_game.bat file (run_game.sh for Mac/Linux)

 Enjoy!

+Note: When prompted for a store tutorial, input "dev" to skip past the shop and give yourself infinite stuff.

 ## Visuals